MISSISSIPPI WRONGFUL DEATH LAWYER

 Who Can Be Held Responsible for a Wrongful Death?

 Multiple parties can be held responsible for wrongful death.
 It all depends on what kind of negligence caused your loved one’s death.
-For example, if your spouse had died after being hit head-on by an 18-wheeler, you may be able to hold not only the truck driver responsible, but also the trucking company who hired the negligent driver, the manufacturer of the vehicle that created faulty auto parties, and any third party brokers who hired the company to deliver its goods.
+For example, if your spouse had died after being hit head-on by an 18-wheeler in Mississippi, you may be able to hold not only the truck driver responsible, but also the trucking company who hired the negligent driver, the manufacturer of the vehicle that created faulty auto parties, and any third party brokers who hired the company to deliver its goods.

-Another scenario — if you lost a child in an auto accident with a drunk driver, you may be able to not only hold the driver accountable but file a wrongful death lawsuit against the establishment that served them alcohol.
+Another scenario — if you lost a child in an auto accident with a drunk driver, car accidents you may be able to not only hold the driver accountable but file a wrongful death lawsuit against the establishment that served them alcohol.

 Can I Bring a Wrongful Death Claim Even if the Deceased Was Never Employed?